Pattern and Clinical Features of Age-Related Macular Degeneration in a Tertiary Hospital in Southern Nigeria

 Background: Age-related macular degeneration (ARMD) is increasingly being recognized as an important cause of visual impairment and blindness globally.
 There is however a dearth of information on the prevalence and characteristics of ARMD in our environment.
 This study aims to determine the clinical features of ARMD in Benin City, Nigeria, and to ascertain if these features differ in blacks as compared to the Caucasian population.

-Conclusion: the progression of ARMD and its effect on vision makes the disease an important cause of blindness in the elderly.
+Conclusion: The progression of ARMD and its effect on vision makes the disease an important cause of blindness in the elderly.
 Thus, early diagnosis and close follow-up is necessary in reducing blindness from the disease.

 References